 You can read more about other students’ experiences and insights in the Student Stories section of the Learning Abroad website.

 While knowing your destination is important, it is also important to know yourself!
+We encourage you to go through the “Culture Tree” under the “Navigating Cultural Differences” section.
 The more you understand about yourself and your destination, the better prepared you will be for your trip.

 Before travelling overseas, you may find it helpful to ask yourself the following questions:

-- Who am I?
-(What are my personal beliefs and attitudes?)
+- Who am I? – What are my personal beliefs, values, and attitudes?

-- What is my background?
-(What am I used to?
-What do I expect in terms of customs and beliefs?)
+- What is my background and lived experiences? – What am I used to?
+What do I expect in terms of customs and beliefs?

-- Why am I going?
-(Is my goal to meet new people?
+- Why am I going? – Is my goal to meet new people?
 Learn a new language?
 Visit a famous place?
-How will I be interacting with people while I’m there?)
+How will I be interacting with people while I get there?

-- What can I be open to?
-(What can I try to be open to?
+- What can I be open to? – What can I try to be open to?
 What might be difficult?
-What can I learn?)
+What I can do to reduce the barriers and challenges?
+What can I learn?

 Different cultures can have very different ideas of gender roles and gendered behavior.
 Some countries may be more open to fluid gender roles, while others may stick closely to carefully defined, more conservative, traditional ideas of gender.
 For this reason, it’s important to pay close attention to gendered behavior in the place you are visiting, and to research or ask about any problems that may arise from not behaving in that manner.